wenqianchua/MDEF/docs/term01/05-techbeyondthemyth.md

 >In future, I think there is an opportunity to incorporate technology that I learned here in mental health projects.

-When I was working as a Design & Technology instructor, there were DIY projects where students craft involving Arduino.
+When I was working as a Design & Technology instructor, there were DIY projects involving Arduino.
 Thus, I could make my ‘Crisis / Hope Box’ idea more engaging by programming it with Arduino.
 There can be a display board that shows encouraging messages, a buzzer that goes off or makes music when somebody might be in distress, and so on.
 Potentially, there can also be a panic button that will automatically call the emergency contacts whenever somebody press it.
 I will keep these ideas in mind and see how they evolve as time goes by.

 ## Forensic Report